 Our LTI program is aligned with performance.
 As an example of the emphasis on Company performance embedded into the design of our compensation program, performance contingent stock awards for the 2017-2019 and 2018-2020 performance cycles required that we achieve a strong outcome of at least 90% achievement against a performance target before any amounts under the awards would be earned with respect to the applicable metric.
 As a result, despite strong performance during both cycles, particularly given the impact of the COVID-19 pandemic in 2020, calculated payouts under the performance contingent awards was 23% for the three metric 2017-2019 award and 0% for the 2010-2020 three metric award.
-In addition, because our two metric 2017-2019 awards, to put themselves in the same position as other employees who only received a two metric award, resulting in no payouts under their 2017-2019 awards, to put themselves in the same position as other employees who only received a two metric award, resulting in no payouts under both award cycles for our senior executives, despite significant achievement against the applicable metrics.
+In addition, because our two metric 2017-2019 award had a calculated payout of 0%, certain of our senior executives, including our then CEO, elected to forgo any payout under their 2017-2019 awards, to put themselves in the same position as other employees who only received a two metric award, resulting in no payouts under both award cycles for our senior executives, despite significant achievement against the applicable metrics.
 A payout of 92% was achieved for certain executives under our 2019 performance contingent stock awards, which include three separate performance metrics.
 See "Long-Term Incentive Compensation - Performance Contingent Stock Awards" below.